vktr274/computer-vision-image-correction-enhancement/README.md

 where `target_cdf_r`, `target_cdf_g`, and `target_cdf_b` are the cumulative distribution functions of the R, G, and B channels of the target image, and `target_cdf_y`, `target_cdf_cr`, and `target_cdf_cb` are the cumulative distribution functions of the Y, Cr, and Cb channels of the target image.
 These were calculated using the `get_cdf` function.

 The YCrCb images were then converted back to the RGB color space.
-The results for every image in the dataset are visualized below:
+The results for every image in the dataset are visualized below.

+**Images Corrected using eCDF in the RGB Color Space:**

 ![CDF Corrected RGB Images](images/cdf_corrected_rgb.png)

+**Images Corrected using eCDF in the YCrCb Color Space:**

 ![CDF Corrected YCrCb Images](images/cdf_corrected_ycrcb.png)